| |

-A thorough step-by-step tutorial with useful tips and advice on what not to do when installing DIY feather finish concrete countertops.
+A thorough step-by-step tutorial with useful tips and advice on what not to do when installing DIY Ardex feather finish concrete overlay on a laminate countertop surface.

 There are days I wish DIY had an undo button.
-Last week, we had one of those days.
+When we did this DIY concrete counters project, we had one of those days.

 At the beginning stages of our kitchen makeover planning, when I showed my amazing I-don’t-even-deserve-him hubs my plans to put in DIY feather finish concrete countertops, he was just as excited as I was.